 Then there are my cousins, my sisters and brothers-in-law who provide me the security of unconditional support.
 They are the people who are tolerant enough to let me just be without fear of being judged.
 They are reasons why I look forward to life in hope of spending some stress free moments of life.

-My family has taught me the meaning of ‘always’, because I may be anywhere in the world, doing anything or nothing, yet if I get stuck maze of life, they will be there to guide my way out and find a new aspect to beauty of life.
+My family has taught me the meaning of words like ‘always’ and ‘forever’, because I may be anywhere in the world, doing anything or nothing, yet if I get stuck in the maze of life, they will be there to guide me through my way out and find a new aspect to beauty of life.